backpackcloud/trugger/README.md

 > Isn't that the name of that special kick in Street Fighter?

-The special kick mentioned is the *Tatsumaki Senpuu Kyaku* and Ken says something like "atatec trugger" (at least here in Brazil) when he does the kick.
+The special kick mentioned is the *Tatsumaki Senpuu Kyaku* and Ken says something like "atatec trugger" (at least in Portuguese) when he does the kick.
 So the name Trugger became my first choice when I start to write this framework.

-# How To Use
+## How To Use

 Just put the jar file on your **classpath** and you're done.
-Trugger does not require any dependency at runtime.
+No dependencies are required by Trugger at runtime.

+## How To Build

+Just make sure you have [Gradle]<http://gradle.org/>.
+The markdown files are converted at build time using [pandoc]<http://johnmacfarlane.net/pandoc/README.html>
+so you should have it too.

+## How To Contribute

+Just fork the project, do some stuff and send me a pull request.
+You can also fire an issue or tell your friends to use Trugger.

 ## About Maven Repository